RobinL/d3_course/raw_material/webvis.md

 d3.js is a Javascript library.
 That means that is a set of pre-written javascript programs that help you out.

-We've seen that we can hand code HTML and SVG.
-But using HTML

 ---